Clark County Washington

 On civil or domestic cases only the attorney or party citing the motion before the court may cancel or reschedule the motion.
 If you need to request that a motion be set over to another date on a civil matter then you need to contact the attorney who cited the matter before the court and ask that attorney if the motion can be cited to another date.
 If the attorney agrees then he will file a new citation for the new court date.
 If the attorney does not agree to set the motion to another date then you must appear in court on the date cited if you wish to be heard.

 This is a question that is often times asked but can be confusing, because a restraining order is only one kind of court order.
 There are also domestic violence protection orders, no-contact orders, and civil anti harassment protection orders.
-See below for an explanation of the various types of orders.
-In Clark County domestic violence protection orders are processed by the Family Court Facilitator office on the 1st floor of the courthouse.
+See the following document for an explanation of the various types of orders.
+Comparison of Court Orders.
+In Clark County domestic violence protection orders are processed by the Court Facilitator office on the 1st floor of the courthouse.
 Anti harassment protection orders are processed by Clark County District Court on the Ground floor of the courthouse.
-The first step to obtain a protection order is to contact the clerk in the Family Court Facilitator's Office as they have the forms available to the public that need to be filled out to begin the process.
+The first step to obtain a protection order is to contact the clerk in the Court Facilitator's Office as they have the forms available to the public that need to be filled out to begin the process.
 The clerk can also review your situation to determine if an anti harassment protection order would be more appropriate and you will be referred to District Court in that instance.

 There are many lawyer referral services.
 You can get a list of these services from the Southwest Washington Lawyer Referral Service (360) 695-0599.